amarantha-k/cbas/_drafts/primer-beer.md

     } ]

 ### Query 6 - Existential Quantification ###
-The expressive power of SQL++ includes support for queries involving "some" (existentially quantified) and "all" (universally quantified) query semantics.
+The expressive power of SQL++ includes support for queries involving _some_ (existentially quantified) and _all_ (universally quantified) query semantics.
 Quantified predicates are especially useful for querying datasets involving nested collections of records, in order to find records where some or all of their nested sets' records satisfy a condition of interest.
-To illustrate their use in such situations, we start here by using another (orthogonal) feature of SQL++, its _WITH_ clause, to create a temporarily nested view of breweries and their beers; we will then use an existential (_SOME_) predicate to find those breweries whose beers include at least one IPA and return the brewery's name, phone number, and complete list of beer names and associated alcohol levels.
+To illustrate their use in such situations, we start here by using another (orthogonal) feature of SQL++, its _WITH_ clause, to create a temporarily nested view of breweries and their beers; then use an existential (_SOME_) predicate to find those breweries whose beers include at least one IPA and return the brewery's name, phone number, and complete list of beer names and associated alcohol levels.
 (This is clearly an important analytical use case, right?!)